Abigail Strubel, MA, LCSW, CASAC

 - A review of hospital admissions in Egypt, a country with year-round sunshine and a fairly stable climate, showed more admissions for depression in December, and more admissions for mania in June.
 In contrast, schizophrenia admissions did not vary by season.
 This is consistent with a large body of research that suggests that bipolar disorder is a circadian rhythm disorder.

 A modern heir to Rollier and Aalto is Dr. Richard Hobday, who is what the British call a “chartered engineer.”
 I might not recognize that term, but I’m impressed by his research and practice.
 Hobday’s book, The Light Revolution: Health, Architecture and the Sun, delves into the history of how sunlight has been used to alleviate conditions ranging from rickets to heart disease.
 He advocates “5 Points of Solar Architecture for Health”:

 - Orient the building for sanitation and sunbathing.

 - Position the rooms for sunlight therapy and disinfection.

 - Put windows in more than one wall to let the sun in at different times of the day or year.

 - Underfloor heating.

-As I prepare for a (non-SAD related) surgery later this spring, I’m definitely going to ask the hospital if I can be placed into a room with an eastern exposure.
+As I prepare for a surgery in the spring (once the winter burden of SAD has passed), I’m definitely going to ask the hospital if I can be placed in a room with an eastern exposure.
 And after I go home, I’ll be sure to spend plenty of my recovery time relaxing (well-sunscreened) in Central Park, soaking up the healing sunlight.